Approximation Algorithm for Noisy Quantum Circuit Simulation: Experiments

+In this section, we demonstrate the utility and effectiveness of our approximation algorithm by simulating various quantum circuits with realistic noise models.
+In particular, we compare our algorithm with state-of-the-art accurate and approximate methods for the same task, and further numerically analyze our algorithm in terms of accuracy, approximation levels, and noise rate.
+The code of our implementation can be accessed at Github repository \footnote{\href{https://github.com/Veri-Q/VeriQSim}{https://github.com/Veri-Q/VeriQSim}}.

-{\bf Runtime Environment:} All our experiments are carried out on a server with Intel Xeon Platinum 8153 @ $2.00 \mathrm{GHz} \times 256$ Processors, 2048 GB Memory.
-The machine runs Centos 7.7.1908.
+{\bf Runtime Environment:} All our experiments are carried out on a server with Intel Xeon Platinum 8153 @ $2.00 \mathrm{GHz} \times 256$ Cores, 2048 GB Memory.
+The machine runs CentOS 7.7.1908.
 We use the Google TensorNetwork Python package~\cite{roberts2019tensornetwork} for the tensor network computation.
-The time-out (TO) limit was set to 3600 seconds.
-The memory-out (MO) limit was set to 2048 GB.

-{\bf Experimental Cases:} We test our fault simulation algorithm by computing the fault effects of three types of practical superconducting quantum circuits which have already been implemented on Google's \emph{Sycamore} quantum superconducting processor: (i) Quantum Approximate Optimization Algorithm (QAOA), (ii) Hartree-Fock Variational Quantum Eigensolver (VQE), and (iii) \emph{inst} circuits used to show the quantum supremacy of \emph{Sycamore}~\cite{49058, doi:10.1126/science.abb9811, 46227}.
-The test states in all experiments are chosen to be $\ket{0}\otimes\cdots\otimes\ket{0}$.
-To get fidelity results we append the tensor network representing $U \ket{0}\otimes\cdots\otimes\ket{0}$, as explained in Section IV.
-We generate the faulty circuits by putting the unitary fault after each CZ gate or randomly inserting $m$ decoherence noises in the circuits.
-Thus, the number of unitary faults is that of CZ gates in the circuits, and the number $m$ of super-operator fault is in the range $0 \leq m \leq 16$.

-{\bf Baselines:} We compare the efficiency of our simulator with the simulators of DDSIM \cite{zulehner2018advanced}, Qiskit, and TDD (Tensor Decision Diagram)~\cite{hongxinTDD, hong2021approximate}.
-The DDSIM is a state-of-the-art DD-based simulator for noiseless circuit simulation, we use it to benchmark the performance of our simulator in noise-free cases.
-The algorithm in Qiskit is widely used in quantum simulation and based on matrix-vector techniques, and that of TDD is based on tensor network techniques.
-All three simulation algorithms are executed on the same runtime environment mentioned above.

-{\bf Optimization Techniques:} One standard method for contracting tensor networks is through a sequential pairwise contraction, i.e., two tensors from the tensor network are selected and merged as one tensor.
-The tensor network contraction is finished by repeatedly applying the pairwise contraction.
-A cleverly chosen pairwise contraction order can often reduce tensor network contraction's runtime by several orders of magnitude.
-Over the years, many heuristics have been proposed to find efficient orders.
-Here, we call a greedy method (embedded in Google TensorNetwork) to speed up the tensor network contraction in our algorithm.
-Other heuristics may further optimize the performance of our algorithm.

-{\bf Experimental Results and Analysis:} The utility and effectiveness of our simulation algorithm are confirmed by the following four numerical experiments $(1-4)$ in terms of runtime, fault numbers, fidelity, and the physical parameters (introduced in Section II) appearing in realistic faulty superconducting quantum circuits.
-For all cases, except for $(3)$, we fix the parameters: the fault rotation angle $\theta$ of controlled-$R_z(\theta )$ is chosen to be 0.1, the decoherent time is set to $T_1 = 100\mu s$ and $T_2 = 20\mu s$.